-2.3.7.2 EXPERIENCE, FLIGHT INSTRUCTION AND SKILL TEST FOR THE ATPLAEROPLANE CATEGORY
+2.3.7.2 EXPERIENCE, FLIGHT INSTRUCTION AND SKILL TEST FOR THE ATPL-AEROPLANE CATEGORY

-- (1) Experience. - (a) The applicant for an ATPL (A) shall have completed not less than 1500 hours of flight time as a pilot of aeroplanes of which a maximum of 100 hours may have been completed in a flight simulation training device.
-The applicant shall have completed in aeroplanes not less than: - (i) 250 hours, either as PIC, or made up by not less than 100 hours as PIC and the necessary additional flight time as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC; provided that the method of supervision employed is acceptable to the Authority;

-- (ii) 200 hours of cross-country flight time, of which not less than 100 hours shall be as PIC or as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority; - (iii) 75 hours of instrument time, of which not more than 30 hours may be instrument ground time; and - (iv) 100 hours of night flight as PIC or as co-pilot. - (b) Holders of a CPL (H) will be credited with 50% of their helicopter flight time as PIC towards the flight time required in (a). - (c) The applicant shall have completed a CRM course on the subjects listed in IS:2.3.6.2 - (d) The applicant for an ATPL (A) shall be the holder of a CPL (A) with instrument and multi-engine rating issued under this Part. - (2) Flight instruction.
-The applicant for an ATPL (A) shall have received the dual flight instruction required for the issue of the CPL and the IR.
+- (a) The applicant for an ATPL (A) shall have completed not less than 1500 hours of flight time as a pilot of aeroplanes of which a maximum of 100 hours may have been completed in a flight simulation training device.
+The applicant shall have completed in aeroplanes not less than: - (i) 250 hours, either as PIC, or made up by not less than 100 hours as PIC and the necessary additional flight time as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC; provided that the method of supervision employed is acceptable to the Authority; - (ii) 200 hours of cross-country flight time, of which not less than 100 hours shall be as PIC or as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority; - (iii) 75 hours of instrument time, of which not more than 30 hours may be instrument ground time; and - (iv) 100 hours of night flight as PIC or as co-pilot. - (b) Holders of a CPL (H) will be credited with 50% of their helicopter flight time as PIC towards the flight time required in (a). - (c) The applicant shall have completed a CRM course on the subjects listed in IS:2.3.6.2 - (d) The applicant for an ATPL (A) shall be the holder of a CPL (A) with instrument and multi-engine rating issued under this Part.